 At present, however, the most environmentally friendly thing that can be done with the wood chips that result from our tree trimming operations is to deliver the chips locally to be used as mulch.
 Woodchips are great mulch for trees and shrubs because they provide organic material to the soil, they help the soil retain moisture, and they release small amounts of nitrogen and other nutrients as they decompose.
 Woodchips should be spread no deeper than 4′ deep around trees and shrubs and the mulched (chipped?) area should be about the same diameter in feet as the stem of the plant is in inches.
 Thus, a 12″ tree should have about a 12′ diameter mulched area.
 This is for maximum root health; there are obviously cases where less space is available for mulching.
 Trees evolved in forests where the mulch extends outwards to the end of the forest and is constantly replenished by falling leaves and trees, so you can’t really spread chips out too far!

 We consider chip delivery to be quid-pro-quo arrangement where Boutte Tree benefits by having a convenient and ready site for the disposal of the chips and the customer benefits from a large quantity of free material with no delivery charges.
-For this reason, we never schedule the delivery of woodchips but merely call when we are en route.
+For this reason, we never schedule the delivery of woodchips but merely use the chipero site.
 It is up to the customer to maintain an available dumping spot during the times when chips are expected.
 We also do not take responsibility for things like cracked driveways.
 We will keep foreign debris such as logs or trash out of the chips and the driver should be able to inform you of any possible poison oak or ivy in the chips, though we can’t take responsibility for any maladies from poison oak or ivy.
 It’s best to cover the chips with a certified mulch before allowing young children to play in the mulch.